-- Occupants must sit upright and wear their seat belts properly. - Do not spill any liquids on or under the seats, cover the sensors, or put any cargo or metal objects under the front seats. - Back-seat passengers should not put their feet under the front seats.
+- Occupants must sit upright and wear their seat belts properly. - Do not spill any liquids on or under the seats, cover the sensors, or put any objects or metal items under the front seats. - Back-seat passengers should not put their feet under the front seats.